BRSRKR/100-days-of-code/Ryan'sLog.md

 **Today's Progress**: Finally figured out the hack that FreeCodeCamp had setup to prevent API keys didn't allow you to call multiple users at one time like the normal Twithc API.

 **Thoughts:** I'm having to re-order my code to accomodate for multiple calls.

+Time to re-start.
+Time to do better
+### Day 21: March 1st, 2017

+**Today's Progress**: Trying to fix the issue I am having with the var i = 0 that is not working inside the getJSON function.

+**Thoughts:** Completely lost on this point.

+### Day 22: March 2nd, 2017

+**Today's Progress**: Did a lot of research around scope of the var in the for loop

+**Thoughts:** Still don't understand the scope and function.
+Looking to the forums

+### Day 23: March 3rd, 2017

+**Today's Progress**: Couldn't get my inital funciton to work using the "i" variable in the for loop.
+Used instead a global variable as a counter.

+**Thoughts:** Will need to go back and understand the scope better but figured a workaround for now.

+### Day 24: March 4th, 2017

+**Today's Progress**: The getJSON is asynchronous.
+SO my function and second function is not firing at the correct time.

+**Thoughts:** Argggghhhh.